 In 1918 he was commissioned by Augustus Worme of Obscurus Books to write a book about magical creatures.
 The first edition of Fantastic Beasts and Where to Find Them was published in 1927; the book is now in its 52nd edition.

 In 1926 he traveled to America to set free a Thunderbird he had rescued from illegal traffickers.
-There he met his future wife Porpentina Goldenstein an ex-auror.
+There he met his future wife Porpentina Goldenstein, a MACUSA auror.
 He also had to track some of the animals that escaped from his case.
-He helped out the wizarding community in North America and helped expose Percival Graves as Grindelwald and erased the minds of the muggles in the area who saw the destruction of as obscurus.
+He helped out the wizarding community in North America and helped expose and capture Gellert Grindelwald, who was disguised as Auror Percival Graves.

 Mother: A woman who bred Hippogriffs.

 Spouse: Porpentina Scamander, née Goldstein.

 Children: Newt and Porpentina have at least one son.